jewelsea/javafx-websocket-test/README.md

 The project makes use of the [Tyrus WebSocket framework](https://tyrus.java.net).

-Creates a scene where the user can input their name, then submit a request to a WebSocket server, which will respond with "Hello <name>", the output of which is recorded in a label on the scene.
+Creates a scene where the user can input their name, then submit a request to a WebSocket server, which will respond with `Hello <name>`, the output of which is recorded in a label on the scene.

 As this is built to be a self-contained demonstration application,